Thyroid Antithyroglobulin Antibody

 How do I get ready for this test?

-Talk with your healthcare provider beforehand about skipping any medicines you are
+Ask your healthcare provider if you should skip any medicines you are taking on the

-taking on the day of your test.
-You may also be asked to fast starting the night before
+day of your test.
+You may also be asked to not eat the night before the test.

 In addition, be sure your provider knows about all medicines, herbs, vitamins, and